Why you need to maintain financial independence after you get married

 This post may contain affiliate links.
 If you click on an affiliate link and buy something, I get a percentage of the sale.
 Find out more by reading my affiliate policy and disclosure.

-The first was a “you should maybe get a pre-nup, but not really because that’s just planning to fail LOL” comment over on a personal finance blog.
+The first thing I read?
+A “you should maybe get a pre-nup, but not really because that’s just planning to fail” comment over on a personal finance blog.

-The second was “I don’t understand why you have not fully combined your finances with your husband… As a couple you need to be approaching everything with an ‘Us’ mindset instead of a ‘Him’ and ‘I’ mindset.” comment over on another personal finance blog.
+The second?
+“I don’t understand why you have not fully combined your finances with your husband… As a couple you need to be approaching everything with an ‘Us’ mindset instead of a ‘Him’ and ‘I’ mindset.” comment over on another personal finance blog.

 I get it.